Gabourey Sidibe Gets Her Apology From Chanel After Racial Profiling: Too Little, Too Late?

 — Gabby Sidibe (@GabbySidibe) May 5, 2017

-While Gabourey Sidibe is unlikely to return to Chanel stores any time soon after the deplorable #ShoppingWhileBlack experience, the actress has never shied away from expressing her opinion.
+While Gabourey Sidibe is unlikely to return to Chanel stores anytime soon after the deplorable #ShoppingWhileBlack experience, the actress has never shied away from expressing her opinion.

-Gabourey Sidibe, for whom the #ShoppingWhileBlack essay hasn’t been the first candid piece she has published online, debuted her new memoir This Is Just My Face: Try Not to Stare earlier this year, where she offered a honest look at weight-loss surgeries as well as her struggles with depression, anxiety, and bulimia, according to People magazine.
+Gabourey Sidibe, for whom the #ShoppingWhileBlack essay hasn’t been the first candid piece she has published online, debuted her new memoir This Is Just My Face: Try Not to Stare earlier this year, where she offered an honest look at weight-loss surgeries as well as her struggles with depression, anxiety, and bulimia, according to People magazine.

 MY BOOK IS OFFICIALLY RELEASED!
 Wherever you buy books, get yours! #ThisIsJustMyFace is also on @audible_com !!! https://t.co/a0jk19IMsY pic.twitter.com/a0AnF8lY9q